Term definitions

 This is the default mode when a scenario is created but before simulation is triggered.
 All KPIs in the SIT page are calculated based on:

-- Unconstrained Sales Out: Planned downstream sales from distributor to market, prior to any restriction from stock availability.
+- Unconstrained Secondary Sales: Planned downstream sales from distributor to market, prior to any restriction from stock availability.

-- Unconstrained Sales In: Planned inbound supply from upstream (e.g. corporate to distributor), without taking into account supply constraints.
+- Unconstrained Primary Sales: Planned inbound supply from upstream (e.g. corporate to distributor), without taking into account supply constraints.

 - Gross Value basis for financials — discounts, rebates, and other trade terms are not applied yet.

-In the Unconstrained Mode all metrics are editable except the Sales Out that is populated from the Demand Plan.
+In the Unconstrained Mode all metrics are editable except the Secondary Sales that is populated from the Demand Plan.

 2. Constrained Mode